 4. Set a financial goal — and create a plan to achieve it.

 Whatever your financial goal is — for instance, paying off your student loans or saving to start a family, take the time to write it down.
 Come up with a step-by-step plan for achieving it and break it down into smaller, more manageable steps to avoid getting overwhelmed.

 Credit Cards Writer

 5. Find a credit card for earning rewards.

 The key to finding the right credit card is to examine your past spending and anticipate your future expenses.
 Choose a card that will earn you the best value in the areas you spend the most, whether that’s travel, groceries or dining.
 After all, a card that earns 5% cash back on travel isn’t going to be worth much if you never travel!

 Many banks like Capital One, Chase, Discover and Wells Fargo offer customers access to their credit score.
 Some even have apps that will send you notifications when it changes.
 If your bank doesn’t offer this, there are free apps like Credit Karma and Credit Sesame you can use to get access to your score and get alerts.

-For your New Year’s resolutions this year, aim to monitor your credit once a month.
+Aim to monitor your credit score once a month.
 It’ll help you stay on top of your score and identify habits that are helping — or hurting — it.

 8. Audit your subscriptions.